ebowwa/Real-time-Learning-Camera/README.md

     -   By comparing the pixel data of the current frame to the previous one, it can quickly determine if significant motion has occurred.
     -   The more intensive classification step is only triggered when motion is detected.

-2.  **Learning via Advanced Fingerprinting:**
+2.  **Learning with Fingerprinting Features:**
-    -   When you "learn" an object, the app analyzes the captured image to create a sophisticated "fingerprint" composed of two parts:
+    -   When you "learn" an object, the app analyzes the captured image to create a sophisticated "fingerprint" composed of multiple feature vectors:
         -   **Color Histogram:** This captures the overall color distribution of the object, creating a profile of its colors.
         -   **Histogram of Oriented Gradients (HOG):** This analyzes the object's texture and shape in a more sophisticated way.
 Instead of just looking at edge strength, it analyzes the *direction* of edges (e.g., horizontal, vertical, diagonal).
 This creates a much more detailed and robust fingerprint of the object's structure.
     -   This combined fingerprint, along with the label you provide, is stored locally in the browser.